Danikuuu/dental-cms/README.md

 ## License

 ## The SMS feature is still not functional

 This project is currently private/internal unless you add a license file.

+###### The project is late to be uploaded in github as my laptop got broken while developing and also some other personal projects.